EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 cleos get table tictactoe host games
 ```

-### Push "restart" to the Testnet to restart the Game
+### Push "restart" to the Smart Contract to restart the Game
 The restart action takes three parameters, the "challenger", the "host", and "by".
 The required payload in json format is:

 ```json